LockedOn/graph-router/README.md

 (dispatch graph query) ;; => {:Root {:left {:right {:value "Hello"}}}}
 ```

-Graph-router can also follow unbound references to do mutual recusion.
+This also allows you to do mutual recursion.

 ```clojure
 (defn generate-data